April 2026

 Asset Classes

-- We remain neutral on equities reflecting a balanced view between decent fundamentals, including fiscal support and potential for deregulation against expensive valuations.
+• We remain neutral on equities reflecting a balanced view with a supportive earnings backdrop and fiscal support against expensive valuations and ongoing tensions in the Middle East.

 Equities